NoelleTGS/osu-scorepost-generator/README.md

 ```
 **Set up environment variables:**

-Go to your [osu! settings page](https://osu.ppy.sh/home/account/edit) and click "New OAuth Application" near the bottom, give it any name you want.
+Go to your [osu! settings page](https://osu.ppy.sh/home/account/edit) and click "New OAuth Application" near the bottom, give it any name you want, and add "http://localhost:727/" as a callback URL.

 Under the "Legacy API" tab, create an API key if you haven't already.